The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Swamps: Black, Great, Holy, Oak

-2) Fill in the tables.
+2) Fill out the tables.

 Table 1.
 Description of the river.